Ricky Rudd: Early life

 Rudd was born in South Norfolk, Virginia (now Chesapeake), the son of Margaret (née McMannen) and Alvin R. Rudd Sr., the president of Al Rudd Auto Parts.
-He began racing as a teenager in karting and motocross, but did not attempt stock car racing until he was eighteen years old, when he made his NASCAR debut at North Carolina Speedway in 1975, driving the No. 10 Ford for family friend Bill Champion.
+He began racing as a teenager in karting and motocross, but did not attempt stock car racing until he was eighteen years old, when he made his NASCAR debut at Rockingham in 1975, driving the No. 10 Ford for family friend Bill Champion.

-Qualifying 26th, he finished in eleventh place despite running 46 laps down.
-He then ran an additional three races for Champion, his best finish being a 10th at Bristol Motor Speedway.
-He drove another four races in 1976 for his father, posting another tenth place finish at the Firecracker 400.
+Qualifying 26th, Rudd finished in 11th place despite running 46 laps down.
+He then ran an additional three races for Champion, his best finish being a tenth at Bristol.
+He drove another four races in 1976 for his father, posting another tenth-place finish at the Firecracker 400.
 He went full-time in 1977, again driving the No. 22 for his father.
 He had ten top-ten finishes and was named Rookie of the Year.
 Rudd ran part-time the following season.
 Despite the abbreviated schedule, he earned four top-tens and finished 31st in points.
-In 1979, he signed with Junie Donlavey to pilot the No. 90 Truxmore car, garnering four top-fives and a ninth place finish in the final points standings.
+In 1979, he signed with Junie Donlavey to pilot the No. 90 Truxmore car, garnering four top-fives and a ninth-place finish in the final points standings.

-He did not return to Donlavey in 1980, and started out in a part-time run for his dad and D. K. Ulrich.
-He finished season in the No. 7 Sanyo car for Nelson Malloch, for whom he had one tenth place finish.
+Rudd did not return to Donlavey in 1980, and started out in a part-time run for his dad and D. K. Ulrich.
+He finished the season in the No. 7 Sanyo car for Nelson Malloch, for whom he had one tenth-place finish.